LLNL/Umpire/docs/sphinx/advanced_configuration.rst

   This option enables collection of backtrace information for each allocation.

 * ``ENABLE_BACKTRACE_SYMBOLS``
   This option enables symbol information to be provided with backtraces.
+This requires -ldl to be specified for using programs.

 * ``ENABLE_TOOLS``
   Enable development tools for Umpire (replay, etc.)